asseco-voice/laravel-open-api/README.md

 ## Cache

-Models database schema is being cached for performance (1d TTL), if you modify a migration be sure to run ``php artisan voice:open-api --bust-cache`` which will force re-caching.
+Models database schema is being cached for performance (1d TTL), if you modify a migration be sure to run ``php artisan asseco:open-api --bust-cache`` which will force re-caching.

 ## Config